How do I become an approved Responsible Beverage Server (RBS) Training Course provider in Wisconsin?

-Courses should discuss the required business practices expected of retailers of alcohol beverages, including the requirement to hold a Wisconsin seller's permit and registration with the federal
+Courses should discuss business practices expected of retailers of alcohol beverages, including the requirement to hold a Wisconsin seller's permit and registration with the federal

-Once the course is approved, there must be a direct link to the approved course; not a parent company with several states and course versions to choose from.
-Department of Revenue will post this direct link on its
+Once the course is approved, there must be a direct link to the approved course, not a parent company with several states and course versions to choose from.
+DOR will post the direct link on its

 What are the requirements for a course's certificate of completion?

 The certificate must have the following text included: "This certificate represents the successful completion of an approved Wisconsin Department of Revenue Responsible Beverage Server Course in compliance with secs.

 What are the exam expectations?

 WITobaccoCheck.org exam to complete the required tobacco seller-related portion, the final exam does not need to include questions related to the tobacco seller-related content.

 The passing threshold for the exam must be at least 80%.

 After the completion of the exam, whether passing or failing, a student's incorrect responses must be displayed as well as information that provides students the correct response.
 The goal is for all students to master all concepts of the course, which is why specific exam feedback is necessary.
-Courses may accomplish this in a variety of ways and should contact Department of Revenue while designing their course to ensure the exam meets these requirements.
+Course creators may accomplish this in a variety of ways and should contact DOR while designing their course to ensure the exam meets these requirements.

 Won't revealing the correct answers to incorrect responses compromise exam integrity?